Jerusalem syndrome: Type III

 Jerusalem syndrome as a discrete form, uncompounded by previous mental illness.
 This describes the best-known type, whereby a previously mentally balanced person becomes psychotic after arriving in Jerusalem.
 It can include a paranoid belief that an agency is after the individual, causing their symptoms of psychosis through poisoning and medicating.

 Bar-El et al. reported 42 such cases over a period of 13 years, but in no case were they able to actually confirm that the condition was temporary.

 Prevalence

 During a period of 13 years (1980–1993) for which admissions to the Kfar Shaul Mental Health Center in Jerusalem were analysed, it was reported that 1,200 tourists with severe, Jerusalem-themed mental problems were referred to this clinic.
 Of these, 470 were admitted to hospital.
 On average, 100 such tourists have been seen annually, 40 of them requiring admission to hospital.
-About three and a half million tourists visit Jerusalem each year.
+About three-and-a-half-million tourists visit Jerusalem each year.
 Kalian and Witztum note that as a proportion of the total numbers of tourists visiting the city, this is not significantly different from any other city.

 In popular culture

+"The Jerusalem Syndrome", a theater play by Joshua Sobol, deals with the fanaticism that led to the destruction of the Jewish Second Temple.